 - Weight gain or loss.

-- Give this drug with water at bedtime at least 1 hour after the evening meal.
+- If taking once daily, take with water at bedtime at least 1 hour after the evening meal.

 - Wear gloves when touching this drug.

 - Take a missed dose as soon as you think about it and go back to your normal time.

 - If it has been 12 hours or more since the missed dose, skip the missed dose and go back to your normal time.

 - Do not take 2 doses at the same time or extra doses.